deaddrop/DeadDropDocs/README.md

-The documentation has been merged into the main repository at [freedomofpress/securedrop](https://github.com/freedomofpress/securedrop).

 Deaddrop Environment Install Guide
 ===========

 Deaddrop is a tool for communicating securely with journalists.
 Please also view the Threat_Model.doc, diagram.jpg, and design.jpg in docs/ for more information.
 The environment install guide is below the license.

-Copyright (C) 2011-2013 James Dolan
+Copyright (C) 2011-2013 Aaron Swartz, James Dolan, Kevin Poulsen

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by